 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 It’s hard to believe, but less than a decade ago consumers were forced to use charging cables for any device with a battery — and many of us ended up with big tangled messes of wires as a result.
 Thankfully, wireless charging is here, and more and more devices allow us to recharge their batteries simply by setting them on a wireless charging pad or stand.

 Wireless chargers offer an affordable, no-hassle way to charge your smartphone or tablet, and they save you from having to remember which devices use which cables.
 There’s no way around it: wireless charging is the future!

 There are a lot of good options on the wireless charger market, but if you know what you’re looking for, you can find the outstanding options — models that can support every device you have and get them charged up in no time flat.
-That’s what we’re here for, so let’s dig in to everything you need to know to find your ideal wireless charger.
-And when you’re ready to buy, take a look at some of our favorites.

 Before you start comparing different wireless chargers, consider how you’ll use yours.
 Start by answering these questions.

 The minimum standard for wireless charging is 7.5 watts, which can charge most devices in a few hours.
 However, many wireless chargers support “fast charging,” which is just branding for 10-watt charging.
 Fast charging means your device will charge more quickly (usually 60 to 90 minutes), but not all devices support it.
 Start by checking to see if your devices support it, and if they do, make it a must-have feature as you’re picking out a wireless charger.